News and updates

 Social media channels

-To make the most of keeping up-to-date with everything going on in Red Cross around Aotearoa New Zealand, follow us on our social media channels – links are at the bottom of this page in the footer.
+To make the most of keeping up-to-date with everything going on in Red Cross around Aotearoa, follow us on our social media channels – links are at the bottom of this page in the footer.

-If you are sharing New Zealand Red Cross content on social media you need to be familiar with our Media and Social Media policies.
+If you're sharing our content on social media you need to be familiar with our media and social media policies.

 Intranet